genial-framework/Environment/CONTRIBUTING.md

 }
 ```
-- Do not put the `?>` ending tag at the end of the file.
+- Do not put the php ending tag at the end of the file.
+## Consclusion
+If you follow the coding standard youshould be fine, when post a pull request please explain what the pull request will do and how it will help.
+Keep in mind i am looking for dedicated contributors to be a part of a custom team that will manage certain repositories which will give you push and pull request to make the developement of Genial Framework much faster.
+So if you contribute and help out and want to join the team just email me at nenglish0820@outlook.com and we will see what we can do.